 The Stock Option Plan is briefly described in the paragraph above the Option Grants Table.
-During 1996 the Compensation Committee awarded options under the plan to the 5 executive officers as follows: for 3,500 shares to Mr. Anderson, for 3,000 shares to Mr. Cox, for 4,500 shares to Mr. Montgomery, and for 2,300 shares each to Messrs.
+During 1997 the Compensation Committee awarded options under the plan to the 5 executive officers as follows: for 3,500 shares to Mr. Anderson, for 3,500 shares to Mr. Cox, for 2,600 shares to Mr. Montgomery, and for 2,300 shares each to Messrs.
 Helms and Thrash.

 The Employee Stock Purchase Plan generally provides that full-time employees of the Corporation or a participating subsidiary with more than 6 months of service may elect, prior to the offering period (July 1 to June 30), to purchase common shares of the Corporation at a price equal to 85% of the lesser of the market price of the stock at the beginning of the period and the market price at the end of the period.
-For the offering period ending June 30, 1996, Messrs.
-Anderson, Cox, Montgomery, Helms and Thrash, the executive officers named in the Summary Compensation Table, purchased 405, 337, 0, 135, and 715 shares, respectively, under the 1994 Employee Stock Purchase Plan.
-Mr. Montgomery was not eligible to participate in the plan during the offering period ending June 30, 1996.
+For the offering period ending June 30, 1997, Messrs.
+Anderson, Cox, Montgomery, Helms and Thrash, the executive officers named in the Summary Compensation Table, purchased 62, 311, 0, 124, and 330 shares, respectively, under the 1994 Employee Stock Purchase Plan.
 The 1994 Employee Stock Purchase Plan covers 5 offering periods, expiring on June 30, 1999.

 OTHER COMPENSATION.
 The executive officers are also covered by medical and retirement plans which are generally applicable to full-time employees of the Corporation and its subsidiaries.
-In 1996 Messrs.
-Anderson, Cox, Helms and Thrash were covered by the First Merchants Corporation Retirement Pension Plan, a defined benefit pension plan (described in the "Pension Plan Tables" section), and by the First Merchants Corporation Retirement Savings Plan, an Internal Revenue Code Section 401(k) plan (referred to in note (1) to the Summary Compensation Table).
-In 1996 Mr. Montgomery was covered by the Union County National Bank Employees' Stock Ownership and 401(k) Plan, a combined Section 401(k) and ESOP plan (referred to in note (1) to the Summary Compensation Table).
-Mr. Montgomery will be covered by the two First Merchants Corporation retirement plans beginning on January 1, 1997.
-The Section 401(k) portion of the Union County National Bank Employees' Stock Ownership and 401(k) Plan was spun off and merged into the
+The retirement plans covering each of the executive officers are the First Merchants Corporation Retirement Pension Plan, a defined benefit pension plan (described in the "Pension Plans" section), and the First Merchants Corporation Retirement Savings Plan, an Internal Revenue Code Section 401(k) plan (referred to in note (1) to the Summary Compensation Table).
+Messrs.
+Anderson, Cox, and Montgomery are also covered by the First Merchants Corporation Supplemental Executive Retirement Plan, a nonqualified SERP plan (described in the "Pension Plans" section).
+During the first 6 months of 1997, Mr. Montgomery was also covered by the Union County National Bank Employees' Stock Ownership Plan, an ESOP (referred to in note (1) to the Summary Compensation Table).
+The Union County National Bank Employees' Stock Ownership Plan was terminated as of June 30, 1997.